Legal Requirements for Hiring in Kenya

 What are the key legal requirements when hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF?

-When hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF, you must comply with the Employment Act, register for a KRA PIN via iTax, enrol in NSSF for pension contributions (employer contributes 6% up to a cap), and register for SHIF (replacing NHIF) for health insurance (employer contributes 2.75% of gross salary).
+When hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF, you must comply with the Employment Act, register for a KRA PIN via iTax, enrol in NSSF for pension contributions (employer contributes 6% up to the upper earnings limit and the employee matches), and register for SHIF (replacing NHIF) for health insurance, which is 2.75% of gross deducted from the employee and remitted by the employer.
 Obtain necessary approvals from the Labour Ministry and issue a written contract outlining terms.

 How do I register my business with KRA before hiring your first employee in Kenya and setting up KRA, NSSF, and SHIF?